Structured Decision Making (SDM) Safety Plans

 3. If at least one (1) legal caregiver can be involved in the development of the plan and agree to the intervention.

-4. Whether detention (for ER/FM cases) or a placement change (for FR cases) may be necessary.
+4. Whether detention (for ER or FM cases) or a placement change (for FR or PP cases) may be necessary.

 3. When at least one (1) safety threat is identified, assess whether household strengths and protective actions can be built upon for safety planning and:

-• Discuss with your SCSW whether the safety threat(s) can be mitigated through in-home protective interventions.
-If so:
+• Discuss with your SCSW whether the safety threat(s) can be mitigated through in-home protective interventions

-• Obtain SCSW approval for the safety interventions to be put in place to address the safety threat(s) prior to obtaining signatures of the family members.
+• If so, obtain SCSW approval for the safety interventions to be put in place to address the safety threat(s) prior to obtaining signatures of the family members.
+A SDM Safety Plan must be completed by the end of the initial face-to-face visit if Safety Threats exist and one (1) or more children will remain in the home or facility.

 4. After consulting with the SCSW, engage the family in the process of safety planning to help determine if a Safety Plan can be developed that provides sufficient immediate control and monitoring of the safety threat to leave at least one (1) child in the home.